algolia/algoliasearch-client-android/.github/CONTRIBUTING.md

 * Before creating a new issue:
   * Make sure you are using the [latest release](https://github.com/algolia/InstantSearch/releases).
   * Check if the issue was [already reported or fixed](https://github.com/algolia/InstantSearch/issues?utf8=%E2%9C%93&q=is%3Aissue).
 Notice that it may not be released yet.
   * If you found a match add a brief comment "I have the same problem" or use the action `+1`.
 This helps prioritize the issues addressing the most common and critical first.
 If possible add additional information to help us reproduce and fix the issue.
 Please use your best judgement.
 * Reporting issues:
   * Please include the following information to help maintainers to fix the problem faster:
-    * Xcode version you are using.
+    * Android Studio version you are using.
-    * iOS version you are targeting.
+    * Android version you are targeting.
-    * Full Xcode console output of stack trace or code compilation error.
+    * Full log console output of stack trace or code compilation error.
     * Any other additional detail you think it would be useful to understand and solve the problem.